wiseman-timelord/DownLord/README.md

 # DownLord

+re-write the description, make it, clear and concise.

 ## Description
-DownLord is a robust and user-friendly tool that allows users to download files from URLs.
-It provides options to select different internet connection speeds, supports download resumption, and retains the last used URL and chunk size in a configuration file.
-Primary purpose, to download language models on bad connections, and not, return hours later to find only a tiny bit downloaded or double click retry to accidentally cancel the download.
+DownLord is a streamlined tool designed for downloading large and important files, such as language models, especially on unreliable connections.
+It offers a customizable options menu with persistent settings, supports download resumption, and automatically maintains a history, removing items from its list when manually deleted from the folder.
+Unlike browser-based downloads, DownLord ensures that users don't return hours later to find incomplete downloads or accidentally cancel them.
+It's tailored for substantial downloads rather than smaller files that can be handled by the browser.

 ## Features
 - Connection Speed Selection - Choose from speeds of 1MB/s, 5MB/s, 10MB/s, 25MB/s or 50MB/s.